TheMrJezza/SkylaskSpy/README.md

 # SkylaskSpy
-This is the Source for SkylaskSpy v3.0 Bukkit Plugin.
+This is the Source for the SkylaskSpy v3.0 Bukkit Plugin.